scipy/scipy/doc/source/tutorial/basic.rst

 functions :func:`angle`, and :obj:`unwrap` are also useful.
 Also, the :obj:`linspace` and :obj:`logspace` functions return equally spaced samples in a linear or log scale.
-Finally, it's useful to be aware of the indexing capabilities of Numpy.mention should be made of the new function :obj:`select` which extends the functionality of :obj:`where` to include multiple conditions and multiple choices.
+Finally, it's useful to be aware of the indexing capabilities of Numpy.
+Mention should be made of the new function :obj:`select` which extends the functionality of :obj:`where` to include multiple conditions and multiple choices.
 The calling convention is ``select(condlist,choicelist,default=0).`` :obj:`select` is